Feeling low, anxious or stressed? Refer yourself to Wirral’s mental health talking therapies service

 People in Wirral experiencing low mood, stress or anxiety, can access psychological talking therapies by referring themselves – no GP referral required.

-People over the age of 16 and registered with a Wirral GP practice can access talking therapies which include:
+People over the age of 16 and registered with a Wirral GP practice can access Talking Together Wirral which includes:

 - cognitive behavioural therapies